rococodes/rococodes.github.io/_posts/2024-05-06-Hanukkah-of-Data-1.md

 Uh oh, it’s longer than 10 digits (13, to be exact).
 Rereading the prompt, I realized it didn’t specify if the numberized name would be the full name, or just the first or last name.
 I decided to try the last 10 digits, assuming it would be the last name… nothing.
 I then tried again, reinserting the dashes from the original table.
 That worked and I officially passed Night 1!

+#### Upgrading my query
-Post script: In writing this recap, I also realized I could have just written a query in SQL to check the person’s name.
+ In writing this recap, I also realized I could have just written a query in SQL to check the person’s name.
 I did that to verify that the name did appear in the customer table and that the customer’s first name was 3 letters.

 ``` sql
 select name from customers where phone="826-636-2286"